 Rise early to watch as our crew trims the Sea Cloud’s 32,000 square feet of billowing sails.
 Conditions permitting, we’ll lower Zodiacs so that you can glide alongside the yacht and photograph it from new angles.
 This afternoon, arrive at St. Lucia, a mountainous island with palm-fringed beaches and a dense rain forest interior.
 Anchor under the island’s iconic twin peaks, Les Pitons, which rise dramatically above the sea.
 After exploring the fishing port of Soufrière, head off on a thrilling drive into St. Lucia’s active volcanic crater, where the otherworldly landscape bubbles with mud pools and sulfur springs.
 Discover the island’s native flora and fauna, take a plunge under a waterfall, and hike up to a nearby bluff for sweeping views.

-Travel in the Mediterranean or the Caribbean on the Sea Cloud and we will cover your bar tab on board and all tips for the crew.
+Travel in the Caribbean on the Sea Cloud in 2014 or 2015 and we will cover your bar tab on board and all tips for the crew.